Temwa vs Tabitha: Malawian sisters go head to head in China | Goal.com

 The Chinese Women's Super League will set up a duel between two sisters considered to be Africa's best strikers as Jiangsu Suning's Tabitha Chawinga faces Wuhan's Temwa Chawinga on Saturday.

-Tabitha, 24 and Temwa, 21 are sisters from Malawi and enjoyed playing together for most of their careers from Malawian club DD Sunshine to Sweden side Kvarnsveden and the national team.
+Tabitha, 24 and Temwa, 21 are sisters from Malawi and have enjoyed playing together for most of their careers, from Malawian club DD Sunshine to Sweden side Kvarnsveden and the national team.

-Tabitha is currently in her third season with Jiangsu and has made a huge breakthrough in the Asian nation after being named back-to-back Player of the Year, with 68 goals in two seasons.
+Tabitha is currently in her third season with Jiangsu and has made a huge breakthrough in China after being named back-to-back Player of the Year, with 68 goals in two seasons.

 The 24-year-old's sterling goalscoring form helped Jiangsu secure all the Chinese titles in 2019, including a first domestic league diadem since 2009.